Computational Photography

 3D Photos and Augmented Reality Filters

-What's next for Photography: What’s Next for Computational Photography?
+The of Photography: What’s Next for Computational Photography?

-Real-Time Combined endeavor and Sharing
+Real-Time Collaboration and Sharing

 FAQs: Everything You Need to Know About Computational Photography